CrystalBayat/Data_Viz_CMU/Assignment.md

 I used Claude (Anthropic) to help organize my critique responses, clean the raw data file for Tableau.
 All design decisions and the final Tableau visualization are my own work.

 ## References:
-Data source: BullionVault via MakeoverMonday Week 5, 2026.
+Data source: BullionVault via MakeoverMonday.